bunnylushington/development/README.md

 ## Some Possibilities

 There are a couple of conveniences that have been setup.
 The first is the propogation of the SSH authentication agent.
 Keys that have been added to the agent on the Docker machine are now available on the development container as well (which might make git cloning, say, easier).

-The second convenience is the ability to run Docker commands in the developemnt container.
+The second convenience is the ability to run Docker commands in the development container.
 This allows development inside application specific containers to happen from within the development container.
 It is important to note that the secondary containers (let's say a PGSQL DB container) will map volumes from the Docker machine that's running the development (and PGSQL DB) container, not the development container itself.
 So volumes can be persistent even if the devbelopment container is terminated.

 The filesystem /projects is mounted from the Docker machine into the development container.
 It's expected that code under development will reside here (but that's just a convenience).

 ## In Use

 ### Colors

-To get a nice usable 256 color palatte in (terminal) emacs, there were a few configuration steps:
+To get a nice usable 256 color palatte in (terminal) emacs, there were a few configuration steps baked into the configuration:

   - Set iTerm2 to report the terminal type `xterm-256color`
   - `export TERM=xterm-256color` in .zshrc